-This time, however, sorrow kept Mary from seeing the glory of the Lord's ultimate victory (v.
+This time, however, sorrow kept Mary from seeing the glory of her Teacher (v.
 32).
-She mourns as though she has gone down in defeat.
-The Lord expresses tremendous emotion in this passage as well, but His sorrow is different than Mary's.
+She mourns as though she has lost hope.
+The Lord expresses tremendous emotion in this passage as well, but His weeping is different than Mary's.
 Mary weeps (v.
 33); Jesus Christ sheds tears (v.
 35; a different word in the original).
-Mary despairs; Jesus Christ rises up in the hot emotion of scolding anger at the forces that make Mary despair and weep.
-His tears came from his groaning (11:33, 38 - $i\mu\beta\rho\mu\mu\dot{\alpha}\rho\mu\alpha$ - "groaning").
+Mary despairs; Jesus Christ rises up in the hot emotion of scolding anger at the forces that make Mary and her friends despair and weep.
+His tears came from his groaning (11:33, 38 - ἐμβριμάομαι), a word that refers to stern warning and scolding in the NT (Matt.
+9:30, Mark 1:43, 14:5).